freeCodeCamp/guide/src/pages/git/git-checkout/index.md

 ---
 ## Git Checkout

-Git Checkout switches between branches or restores working tree files.
+The `git checkout` command switches between branches or restores working tree files.
 There are a number of different options for this command that won't be covered here, but you can take a look at all of them in the [Git documentation](https://git-scm.com/docs/git-checkout).

 ### Checkout an Existing Branch
 To checkout an existing branch, run the command: